Itaewon Class. What a strange love story to Capitalism, am I right?

 Itaewon Class had all the elements of a quality fairy tale K-drama: A strong archetypal hero with impeccable values and a heart of gold who rises over adversity, meets his goals, finds loyal friends and allies, and of course discovers true love.
 There was a nice sized cast of diverse characters with unique plot lines and motivations.
 I was interested in the fates of everyone I’d been introduced to, good and bad.
 It was far better than the majority of K-dramas I have seen in the past year and not bothered to review.

 And yet it had serious problems.
-The last few episodes really let the foot fall off the gas pedal and the plotline slowed down considerably.
+The last few episodes really fell off the gas pedal and the plotline slowed down considerably.
 Ironically, the most dragging episode was the finale – which had a preposterous amount of exciting things happening and somehow managed to muffle all the energy of the climax.
 And worst of all, in my opinion, there was the problematic underlining theme of the entire show.
 It’s what I like to call the Capitalist Dream, the lie we all tell ourselves: If you just work really, really hard then you can achieve anything.
 Entry into the golden palaces of the 1% is possible for anyone willing to work overtime.
 This idea has tucked the poor into bed since the dawn of time, soothing their anxieties about class inequality with a little fairy tale about how some people sneak into the castle… and get the prince to fall in love with them… and that could be you.